odahu/odahu-docs/source/about.rst

   - Strong encryption via Istio
   - Credential and security key managers via Vault

-Legion scales from small to very large.
+Odahu scales from small to very large.
 It is free and open-source via the Apache2 license.